Wasserstein convergence rates of increasingly concentrating probability measures: Wasserstein estimates

 The idea is now to use the triangle inequality

-and to construct suitable couplings from $C(\mu_n,\nu_n)$ as well as $C(\nu_n,\mu)$ to estimate the Wasserstein distances on the right-hand side.
+and to construct a suitable coupling from $C(\mu_n,\nu_n)$ to estimate $ W^p(\mu_n,\nu_n)$ and to bound $W^p(\nu_n,\mu)$ by using Lemma~\ref{L: Coupling lemma for intermediate step} that exploits a total variation distance assessment.
 Afterwards the resulting integrals get further estimated by using an adapted Laplace method, see also \cite[Theorem 3.1]{Hwang}. \end{rem}

 The order of convergence in Theorem \ref{Thm: Manifolds more general version} depends on the order $p$ of the Wasserstein distance.
 If we introduce additional assumptions, we get a rate of convergence that is independent of $p$.